dariabikina/dariabikina.github.io/_pages/talks.md

 Indefinite pronouns with two indefiniteness markers and the semantics of specificity: the case of Hill Mari.
 Talk given at Debrecen Workshop on Pronouns, Debrecen University, Debrecen, Hungary, 2017. [slides](/files/Indefinite_Pronouns_with_Two_Indefiniten.pdf)

 ### Russian long and short adjectives

 Intersectivity at the interface: the syntax and semantics of Russian adjectives (in coauthorship: J. Martin, D. Bikina).
 Talk given at Formal Approaches to Slavic Linguistics 30, MIT, 13-16.05.2021. [slides](/files/MartinBikina_2021_RussianAdjectives.pdf)

+### Language education and organizational dynamics in crisis contexts

+Chrabaszcz, A., Anisimova, V., Antropova, J., **Bikina, D.**, Menukhova, A., Mirabo, S., Odnoshivkina, V., Shcherbakova, A., Tikhomirova, A., and Zmiievska, T. (2022).
+[Creating communities of practice for fostering second language learning in people in crisis](https://evnuir.vnu.edu.ua/items/6eb9dc3c-2c62-4c2e-935f-c44437e459b0).
+Creating communities of practice for fostering second language learning in people in crisis. *East European Journal of Psycholinguistics* 9(2).
+Pp. 11–28.